Two Aspects of the Zillow Website that Have Low Value

-To many consumers, the aspect of listing accuracy doesn’t cross their mind when they are looking online for homes for sale.
-Zillow is by far, the most trafficked website in the real estate sphere, with 70 million views a month!
-There is obviously a wealth of good information that consumers find valuable.
+Consumers using Zillow think the estimates are real.
+The aspect of listing accuracy doesn’t cross their mind when they are looking online for homes for sale.
+Zillow is the most trafficked website in the real estate sphere, but the least accurate in almost every respect.
+(Popular doesn’t always mean it’s valuable)

-However…consumers regularly find inaccuracies.
-We get contacted regularly about homes that are listed on Zillow as active, but have either been under contract for days or even weeks, and many times have sold weeks or months ago.
+However, consumers regularly find inaccuracies.
+We get contacted osten about homes that are listed on Zillow as active, but have either been under contract for even weeks, and many times have sold weeks or months ago.
 The inaccuracies include a lot more than status; consumers often find many details wrong, including the number of bedrooms and baths, the square footage, and even the information from the tax records.
 Among the different categories of “potential listings”, the pre-foreclosure category is very misleading.

 As Bill Gassett points out in his article, Some Zillow Listings Are Not For Sale, the data Zillow collects on these homes comes from Realty Trac, a site that collects data on distressed housing, these homes are most often, not even on the market.

-Zillow is, afterall, a marketing site that makes money from advertising.
+Zillow is, after all, a marketing site that makes money from advertising.
 It is not a site designed or monitored by licensed real estate professionals.
-They aren’t bound by the Realtor Code of Ethics, which requires that any information the we publish be accurate, to the best of our ability.
+They aren’t bound by the Realtor® Code of Ethics, which requires that any information agents publish be accurate, to the best of our ability.